Realizations of countable Borel equivalence relations: The space of subshifts

+\begin{remark} Petr Naryshkin brought out recently to our attention the paper of Suzuki \cite{Suz17}, in which the author shows that in the space $\Act(\Gamma, \cantor)$ of continuous actions of $\Gamma$ on $\cantor$ (see \ref{subshifts-cantor-basics} of \Cref{subshifts-cantor}), the set of topologically amenable actions is dense $G_\delta$, when the group $\Gamma$ is exact.
+In view of \cref{correspondence}, this gives a different proof of the comeagerness of $\Sh_\measAmen(\Gamma, \I^\N)$. \end{remark}

-In connection to \Cref{hypComeager}, we can show density of hyperfinite shifts for certain groups.
+In connection to \Cref{prob-hfcomeager}, we can show density of hyperfinite subshifts for certain groups.
 A countable group $\Gamma$ is \textbf{Borel exact} if there is a free hyperfinite $\Gamma$-flow (note that replacing ``hyperfinite'' by ``amenable'' gives the definition of an exact group).
+For example, all subgroups of hyperbolic groups are Borel exact.
+We give the proof of that fact below, after the next proposition,

-An immediate consequence of \Cref{stableDense} is that there are densely many of these: \begin{prop} Let $\Gamma$ be Borel exact.
-Then $\Sh_\hyp(\Gamma, \I^\N)$ is dense. \end{prop}
+An immediate consequence of \Cref{stableDense} is that there are densely many hyperfinite subshifts for such groups: